natorbit/williams_design/cialdini_competitor.md

 **If yes, how:**

 ⏳ **Specific example of scarcity messaging:**
-Phrases like *“Almost sold out”* or *“Limited edition shade”* appear on product listings.
+Labels such as *“Limited Edition”*, *“Online Only”*, and *“Only a Few Left!”* appear on product pages and promotional banners.

 🌐 **Where this appears on their website:**
-Product pages for seasonal collections and limited-edition kits.
+Throughout seasonal product collections, exclusive collaborations, and the “Just Dropped” section.

 ⭐ **How effective it is:**
-Very effective — creates urgency and excitement, prompting impulse buying before products sell out.
+Very effective — scarcity creates urgency and motivates quick purchases before items sell out, especially during major sales like the Holiday Savings Event.

 ---